Summer fun check list: 1. enjoy the sun, sand, and surf along the beautiful Gulf of Mexico; 2. track ocean currents; and 3. win a prize.

 Scientists took great care in manufacturer specifications to make the drift cards environmentally friendly, not adding to ocean trash or toxins.
 Manufacturers used biodegradable mahogany wood, making the break down process similar to what happens naturally when tree limbs fall into water.
 They used non-toxic paint that does not contain Tributyltin (TBT) and sealed the print using a UV process, not solvents.
 The cards have an estimated water-floating life of about three to six months, depending on sea conditions and interactions with sand and rocks.
 Instructions on the drift cards are in English and Spanish.

 The Gulf Integrated Spill Research (GISR) consortium is using the cards as part of a larger research effort to understand how wind and currents move items on surface waters.
 Using field and laboratory experiments, scientists with GISR are working to improve prediction models in the event of another oil spill.
 Dr. Piers Chapman at the Texas A&M University (TAMU) leads the GISR consortium that consists of ten research institutions across six U.S. states and Britain.
 Volunteer researchers will release 5,000 drift cards from vessels located across the Gulf.
-Click here for an interactive map that shows up-to-date drifter card deployment and landing sites.

 The deployment and recovery data from the drift cards will go into a particle tracking model – the Larval TRANSport Lagrangian model (LTRANS).
 Lagrangian models help scientists understand the many factors which influence the hidden pathways along which air and water flow.
 Elizabeth North at the University of Maryland runs the LTRANS code working to develop more realistic particle tracking capabilities.
 Other GISR project scientists are working to develop a nested wellhead-to-beach Gulf circulation model against which the drift card data will be compared.
 In addition, Drs.
 Rob Hetland and Kristen Thyng (TAMU) have developed a web-based particle tracking tool that will aid such comparisons.